Plural-Connections/feedbackmap/frontend/static/welcome.md

-Welcome to Feedback Map, where anything is possible.
+Welcome to Feedback Map, a platform that seeks to help you turn open-ended Google Forms data into community insights and wisdom.
+Feedback Map applies a variety of natural language processing / data analyis tools to help make your feedback analysis more efficient, engaging, and enlightening.

-Upload a CSV of your Google Forms results.
+##### To get started, upload a CSV of your Google Form results!